rstacruz/rscss/Readme.md

 Reasonable standard for CSS stylesheet structure.

-This document is as work in progress.
+:construction: This document is a work in progress.

 <br>